yanethVT/English_Spanish/README.md

 # English_Spanish
-Quick falshcards to fix some problems in our learning of langauges to all levels.
+Quick flashcards to fix some problems in our learning of langauges to all levels.